epage/cargo-script-mvs/0000-cargo-script.md

 - This is distinguished by the file extension (`.rs`) and that it is a file.
 - This allows running `cargo test --manifest-path single.rs`
 - `cargo package` / `cargo publish` will normalize this into a multi-file package
-- `cargo add` and `cargo remove` may not support editing embeded manifests initially
+- `cargo add` and `cargo remove` may not support editing embedded manifests initially
 - Path-dependencies may not refer to single-file packages at this time (they don't have a `lib` target anyways)

 ## `cargo-eval`